RobinMagnet/pyFM/README.md

 This dual-layer design means you can use the high-level interface for standard workflows, but still easily extract and modify the core functions for your research, as they work with simple numpy arrays.

 While this approach differs from highly modular packages like `scikit-learn`, it better serves researchers who need to modify and build upon existing shape correspondence methods.

+This design choice comes with some **trade-offs**:
+ - Less abstraction means potentially more code to achieve certain tasks
+- Users need some familiarity with shape correspondence concepts
+- Implementation favors explicit algorithms over general-purpose interfaces

+This approach stems from personal experience with research codebases and may not suit everyone's needs.
+More generic and abstracted implementations of geometric processing can be expected to appear soonish in the [scikit-shapes](https://scikit-shapes.github.io/scikit-shapes/) or [geomstats](https://geomstats.github.io/) libraries.

 ## Installation
 ```bash